 I am not expecting anything fancy in the way of appearance.
-Handling of SQL errors can be quite simple although you should display informative results when updating values in the database.
+Handling of SQL errors can be quite simple (but must be reported) and you should inform the user when modification operations were successful.
 I am especially interested in how effectively you can utilize the database schema you have designed to support interesting and/or engaging user interactions.

 Your interface should run in a standard web browser but must be hosted on vwardrobe.

 (10pt) You will have a fixed amount of time to demonstrate your program in class.
 The details for the date of these presentations and constraints on time allotments will be provided on the relevant Canvas page.
 You should prepare your presentation to highlight the features of your project and exercise as much of the functionality as is possible in the limited time.
 You are not required to demonstrate every interface option if you want to spend more of your time describing interesting features of your project.
 You should plan to present at least some of your code that you think is interesting or cool.
 As with all presentations, plan your font sizes accordingly.

 Although you will be giving in-class presentations you will still submit an archive to Eureka.
 Submit your program -- schema creation and table population scripts, interface code, and program logic -- together with a README and sufficient documentation for me to run it.
 If you used presentation software for your presentation, include a pdf version of your slides.